willfurnass/sheffield_hpc/bessemer/GPUComputingBessemer.rst

 Requesting GPUs and multiple CPU cores from the scheduler
 ---------------------------------------------------------

-There are two ways of requesting multiple CPUs in conjuction with GPU requests.
+There are two ways of requesting multiple CPUs in conjunction with GPU requests.

 * To request multiple CPUs independent of number of GPUs requested, the ``-c`` option is used: